 Why Join SCBA?

-SCBA has a Google Group which members can post questions and answers to.
-We meet monthly (as the pandemic allows) and those meetings have a guest speaker.
-We have a facebook page and a website and are present at community events (as the pandemic allows).
-Some of our members are helping to train the next generation of beekeepers by reaching into local schools, and we have an introductory course through Merrymeeting Adult Education.
-Our activities are member-driven, and sometimes more than we wish, but if you’re the type to get involved SCBA welcomes worker bees.
+Our monthly meetings usually feature a guest speaker.
+We have a Facebook page and participate in community events like the Topsham Fair.
+We have an introductory course through Merrymeeting Adult Education.
+Our activities are member-driven, and if you’re the type to get involved, SCBA welcomes worker bees.

-Here’s How to Sign Up
+How to Join

 Our membership year is from January to December.
 Dues of $5 are paid at the beginning of the year, at a meeting or via snail mail.

 To pay using US Mail, click the following link and print the form, then mail it with a check to the address provided on the form.